A one-page perfume ad picturing Charlize Theron caught my attention as I was sitting in a waiting room mindlessly flicking through a magazine.

-While I have no judgment of other peoples choices…we do live in a culture where we have been systematically taught – especially women – to reject ourselves…no matter how beautiful, successful, or talented you might be!
+While I have no judgment of other peoples choices, we do live in a culture where we have been systematically taught to reject ourselves.
+Especially women around their value and worth, no matter how beautiful, intelligent, successful, or talented they might be!

 Why is this important?
 Because of the boom of Social Media – we have access to information 24/7 – and if we are not disciplined in how we interact with it…we can get be easily drawn into some very restricted and sometimes distorted ideas of empowerment.

 I can’t even go online these days without seeing some artificial cosmetic treatment advertised or promoted…even amongst stunning 20-something-year-olds!